 Here are the best kitchen timers.

-This OXO timer is an all-around winner and kitchen must-have.
-It has three 100-hour digital countdowns, each with a unique alarm sound to allow for optimal multitasking.
+This Oxo timer is an all-around winner and kitchen must-have.
+It has three 100-hour digital countdowns, each with a unique alarm sound and adjustable volume to allow for optimal multitasking.
+The timers can also be used as a stopwatch to count up instead of down.
 The extensive span of time is especially useful for braises and roasts that may need to cook over several hours, or even a holiday turkey and its iconic sides.

-The LCD display is clear and easy to read, showing a clock when it’s not actively timing, and the face is angled, making the display clearly visible as you mosey around the kitchen.
+The latest model boasts a bigger, inverse backlit display that’s clear and easier to read and redesigned buttons that are intuitively positioned, soft, and easy to press.
+The angled face makes the display clearly visible as you mosey around the kitchen.
 Clumsy cooks best not fret about it crashing to the ground; the nonslip bottom keeps this timer stable on the counter and protects the surface.
-Better yet, the buttons are soft and easy to press.

 You can’t beat the value of these easy-to-use Antonki timers.
 Though basic in their functionality, they perform the necessities with a maximum count, up or down, of 99 minutes and 59 seconds (that's enough time to make a pineapple chicken stir fry or tuna carbonara).

 Because they're magnetic, you can stick them to appliances, like a refrigerator, but they also have a kickstand for posting up on a table or counter.
 When time runs out, the alarm is loud enough to hear in another room, so you can rest assured that you won’t miss your cue.
 In addition to the plain white color, this product is available in pastel blue and pink.

 Range: 99 minutes, 59 seconds | Dimensions: 2.9 x 2.7 x 0.7 inches | Weight: 0.01 lbs | Batteries: 1 AAA, included | Warranty: N/A

 Limited time range